Inside the stretch limo where ‘Tiger King’ star Joe Exotic’s team waited for a pardon that never came

 At the moment, he had nowhere to drive.
 “I was showing off the limo to people that were there,” says Debose, who did a few interviews himself with restless reporters in the parking lot.

-He finally drove members of the legal team to the jail, but just for a brief newsconference where the lawyers declared Exotic was innocent.
+He finally drove members of the legal team to the prison, but just for a brief news conference during which the lawyers declared that Exotic was innocent.
 Finally, around 10:30 p.m., Debose was released from duty.
 He drove the lawyers back to their offices and dropped them off in the parking lot.

 The list of 143 pardons, released after midnight, included former presidential adviser Stephen K. Bannon, Trump fundraiser Elliott Broidy and rapper Lil Wayne.